 Have you ever seen anything more delicate and exquisite than this steamed dim sum platter?
 I certainly haven’t had dim sum topped with gold leaf or caviar before!
 All five of these delicacies are different and it was impossible to choose a favourite: Alaskan crab spinach dumpling with XO sauce, Seabass with gold leaf, lobster dumpling topped with caviar, scallop foie gras or prawn & vegetarian dumpling?!
 We were spoilt for choice!
 It’s a shame that these are so small and delicate because I could eat these for days.

-Although this restaurant would mostly describe itself as serving Chinese cuisine, they clearly take inspiration from all over Asian and indeed the world.
+Although Chai Wu London would mostly describe itself as serving Chinese cuisine, they clearly take inspiration from all over Asian and indeed the world.
 These leaf wraps on the left remind me of Korean BBQ where you often wrap your BBQed meat with a lettuce leaf and on the right we have sticks of wagyu beef, a Japanese delicacy.
 These may perhaps look like pretty simple asian dishes but obviously with the Harrods touch they were mind-blowingly delicious (yes, seriously).

 By this point I was thoroughly stuffed by the food just kept on coming!
 Next up, we were treated to this amazing Korean lobster with spicy honey sauce.
 They’d already cut it up for us and it was exquisite.
 They served it in the lobster shell, which looked very impressive but it looked impossible to eat!
 We left the lobster til last because neither of us were brave enough to brave these shells.
 However, in the end, we realised that they’d actually carefully cut up the meat for us so it was easy to dig into.
 Woops.